syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 A file or file object can be assigned a file name like key, and made available under this key.

 !! **Be aware**
 !!
-Please avoid using a slash `/` as bucket or object name ending.
-It will cause unwanted side effects such as being undeleteable or unaccessable.
+We recommend to avoid using a slash (`/`) as bucket or object name ending.
+The object storage emulates folders and in consequence may interpret objects as buckets which causes unwanted side effects such as objcets/buckets being undeleteable or unaccessable.
 In the case you are stuck with such a phenomenon, please contact our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).

 ## Regions